nokia/SReXperts/docs/nos/sros/intermediate/nos-sros-activity-08.md

 If you are developing on your own platform, the port mapped to `PE2`'s port 22 is `50022`.
 If you are working on your group's hackathon VM you can go directly to `clab-srexperts-pe2`.

-??? note "[vrnetlab](https://github.com/hellt/vrnetlab/tree/master/sros) SR OS tftpboot"
+??? note "[vrnetlab](https://github.com/srl-labs/vrnetlab/tree/master/nokia/sros) SR OS tftpboot"
     If you use SR OS in containerlab, a file location is created and is reachable from within SR OS as a TFTP location, `tftp://172.31.255.29/`.
 In the Hackathon topology and environment, for node `PE2`, that location is `/home/nokia/clab-srexperts/pe2/tftpboot/`.
 The result of this is that any file you put in that folder will be accessible from within SR OS using TFTP.
-This could be used as an alternative to `scp` or manually copying over the file contents for containerlab environnments.
+This could be used as an alternative to `scp` or manually copying over the file contents for containerlab environments.

 /// details | Running your script with `pyexec`
 ```